ADBeta/00314S2D-ASCII_Display_Module/README.md

 2) Apply Power to the Module
 3) Run `minichlink -D` to allow NRST to be a GPIO Pin
 4) Flash the binary to the IC

+NOTE: `make` will do both of these steps automatically if the user chooses to use that toolchain

+> [TODO]
+> Make MkII PCB with better programming ports
+> Make MkII PCB have MCU and resistors on rear side for easier repair (?)
+> Build automatic testing jig to validate modules before displays are attached
+> Investigate segment failure issue

 ----
 MIT License